 The Fair Debt Collection Practices Act (FDCPA) (15 U.S.C. § 1692 and following) is a federal law that limits what bill collectors can—and can't—do when attempting to collect debts from consumers.
 For the most part, it applies to debt collectors only, not to the original creditor collecting its own debt, and it usually doesn't apply to the collection of business debts.

-In order to protect debtors from harassing phone calls and communications, the FDCPA prohibits debt collectors from making certain types of communications.
-Several of these provisions make it risky for collectors to call consumer debtors on their cell phones.
+To protect debtors from harassing phone calls and communications, the FDCPA prohibits debt collectors from making certain types of communications.
+Several of these provisions make it risky for collectors to call consumer debtors on their cellphones.

-A conscientious debt collector can avoid some of the risk by immediately telling you who is calling and asking if it is a convenient time to talk.
+A conscientious debt collector can avoid some of the risk by immediately telling you who is calling and asking if it is convenient to talk.

 Another provision of the FDCPA prohibits debt collection agencies from causing you to incur charges or costs by hiding the true purpose of the call.
-Originally, this applied to things like collect calls and telegrams.
-However, today, it can also be applied to many people's cell phones if they will incur usage charges for the call.
-If it's not clear from the caller ID information or phone number that the call is from a debt collector, then the collector would be concealing the "true purpose" of the call -- which is debt collection.
+(15 U.S.C. § 1692f).
+Originally, this provision applied to things like collect calls and telegrams.
+However, today, it can also be applied to many people's cellphones if they'll incur usage charges for the call.
+If it's not clear from the caller ID information or phone number that the call is from a debt collector, then the collector would be concealing the "true purpose" of the call—which is debt collection.

-If the bill collector keeps calling your cell phone, particulary after you've notified him that it's not a convenient time or place to take the calls, or that you are incurring usage charges for the calls, you can sue the collector in Small Claims Court for damages.
-You may also wish to consult with an attorney about the violations.
-To learn more, see the articles and Q&As in Illegal Debt Collection Practices.
+If the bill collector keeps calling your cellphone, particularly after you've given notice that it's not a convenient time or place to take the calls, or that you're incurring usage charges for the calls, you can sue the collector in small claims court for damages.